 - ½ teaspoon dried allspice

 - 1 lb boneless skinless chicken breasts cut into 1" chunks

 - ½ fresh pineapple peeled, cored and diced into 1" wedges

 - Place the oil, lime juice, peppers, ginger, maple syrup, and seasonings into a blender and blend until smooth.

 - Pour the marinade over the chicken and let sit in the refrigerator for at least 30 minutes and up to 4 hours.

-- Heat grill or charcoal to medium-high temperature.
+- Heat gas grill or charcoal grill to medium-high temperature.

-- Thread the chicken unto skewer, alternating with pieces of fresh pineapple.
+- Remove the chicken from the marinade and thread on the soaked skewers, alternating with pieces of fresh pineapple.
+Discard the marinade.

 - Grill the kabobs for 6 minutes per side, or until the chicken has reached 165 degrees F.